-Every person that has been crafting for awhile knows that it is important to use the right type of glue to have successful craft projects.
+Every person that has been crafting for a while knows that it is important to use the right type of glue to have successful craft projects.
 You will find a list below of 15 adhesives that should be in every crafter's toolbox.
-Plan ahead and have the kind of glue you need on hand so that you can always achieve top notch results with your art and craft projects.
+Plan to have the kind of glue you need on hand so that you can always achieve top-notch results with your art and craft projects.

 01 of 15